MicroFocus/leanft-selenium-java-sdk/README.md

 ## build

-To build the project clone it and run the following command
+To build the project, clone it and run the following command:

 ```
 mvn clean install